Poggen/portfolio/content/blog/principles-for-minimising-cognitive-load-in-design.md

 ### How to minimise cognitive load

-Lorem ipsum about the tips
+I've tried to summarise principles to use for minimising cognitive load in user interface design.
+It's easy to use as checklist.

 <br />

 #### Remove distractions

 Remove visual obstacles that slow the user down.
-Less modals asking for permission, not relevant links, none related images, CTA-bars etc. Just show the bare minimum a user needs to complete a task.
+Things that doesn't help the user complete tasks should be added with care.
+Images should communicate what text says, buttons lead to logical places and modals asking for permissions should be kept at a bare minimum.
+And does the chatbot really need be sticky in the right corner?

 <br />